kroxylicious/kroxylicious/README.md

 | `TEST_CLUSTER_IN_VM`      | `true`  | if true, kafka will be run same virtual machines as the integration test.
 Otherwise containers will be used. |
 | `TEST_CLUSTER_KRAFT_MODE` | `true`  | if true, kafka will be run in kraft mode.                                                                    |

+When the integration-tests are run in container mode, the kafka/zookeeper logs are written to a location specified by the `container.logs.dir`  system property.
+When run through Maven this is defaulted to `integrationtests/target/container-logs`.

 Pass the `-Dquick` option to skip all tests and non-essential plug-ins and create the output artifact as quickly as possible:

 ```